 - 16 ounces, or 454 grams, of marijuana-infused edibles in solid form.

 - 72 fluid ounces, or 2.13 liters, in liquid form.

 - 7 grams of marijuana concentrates.

 It's a felony to sell or give cannabis to another person if you are not a licensed retailer.
-Giving or selling it to a minor younger than 18 could land you 10 years in prison plus a $10,000 fine.
+Giving or selling it to a minor younger than 18 is punishable by 10 years in prison plus a $10,000 fine.

 Oh, and because cannabis is illegal federally, it can't be transported outside of Washington.